HyperKat/ws-navigator_0.5/README.md

   2. add language to empty labels/fields
   3. building a complete template for the modules
   4. fix all bugs that we'll find
+  5. add style settings for the mp-levels to modul settings (example own background-colors for each mp-level)
+  6. convert js to $

 Installation:
   1. backup template / joomla